toroettg/SeriesMarker/doc/source/installdoc_source.rst

 .. note::
     Due to the mix of installation methods, some packages are not being recognized correctly by `pip`_.
-The parameter ``--no-deps`` prevents it from re-building SeriesMarkers' :ref:`dependencies <dependencies>`,
+The parameter ``--no-deps`` prevents it from re-building SeriesMarker's :ref:`dependencies <dependencies>`,
     which have been installed beforehand.

 The location of the SeriesMarker executable is displayed at the end of the